raohmaru/CFC/docs/RuleScript.md

 It is optional, but **a rule must contain at least either one Auto property or one Action property**.

 An Auto property contain one or several [Auto statements](#auto-statement), joined by the semicolon sign `;`.
-They will be executed in parallel but respecting the order (from left to right).
+They are executed in parallel starting from the left.

 ### Label Property
 The Label property adds a label to an Action property when it is rendered as an action button.
 The first Label property modifies the first Action property, the second label modifies the second action, and so on.